 RE:ARTISTE curated the art & social project, "The First Supper", and hosted its first public presentation at our 2nd edition of the "Show Your World" international juried exhibition at Gallery MC, November 2016.

 In January 2017 the installation was invited to be shown in Toronto, Canada, at the Feminist Art Conference.
+After that, the elements and derivatives of the installation were exhibited by Hadieh Afshani and Shirley Siegal in New Jersey (USA) and Israel.

 What is this project about?
 Two female artists, Hadieh Afshani (Iran) and Shirley Siegal (Israel) met at our first "Show Your World" exhibition as participants.
 Their paintings were placed next to each other, showing that art has no boundaries despite the long-lasting conflict among countries in the Middle East.